Judicial Redress Act

 Home Depot – Alleged Violation of FCRA

-Home Depot USA, Inc. urged a federal district court to dismiss a putative class action alleging that Home Depot violated the FCRA by improperly notifying job applicants of its background check procedures.
+Home Depot USA, Inc. urged a federal district court to dismiss a putative class action alleging that Home Depot violated the FCRA by improperly notifying job candidates of its background check procedures.

 Zappos.com Data Breach